smmubashirr/Investigating-Netflix-Movies/README.md

 # Investigating-Netflix-Movies
-Exploring Netflix movie data using Python to analyze trends and uncover insights from a specific decade through data manipulation and visualization.
+This project applies foundational and intermediate Python skills to explore and analyze Netflix movie data as part of DataCamp's Associate Data Scientist Pro track.
+Using exploratory data analysis (EDA), I uncovered insights about movies from a specific decade, helping a hypothetical production company make data-driven decisions.
+The analysis includes data manipulation, visualization, and key trend identification.